Discharge Instructions for Acute Kidney Injury

 - Take your temperature every day.
 Keep a record of the results.

 - Learn to take your own blood pressure.
 Keep a record of your results.
-Ask your doctor when you should seek emergency medical attention.
-He or she will tell you which blood pressure reading is dangerous.
+Ask your healthcare provider when you should seek emergency medical attention.
+Your provider will tell you which blood pressure reading is dangerous.

 - Avoid contact with people who have infections (colds, bronchitis, or skin conditions).